pahen/madge/README.md

-	-C, --config <filename>          provide a config file -R, --require-config <filename>  include shim dependencies found in RequireJS config file -O, --optimized                  if given file is optimized with r.js -j  --json                       output dependency tree in json
+	-C, --config <filename>          provide a config file -R, --require-config <filename>  include shim dependencies found in RequireJS config file -O, --optimized                  if given file is optimized with r.js --main-require-module            name of the primary RequireJS module, if it is included with `require()` -j  --json                       output dependency tree in json